vohai2003/hdp_data_tutorials/tutorials/hdp/advanced-analytics-with-sparkr-in-rstudio/tutorial.md

 ![R9](assets/R9.png)

-We will change this dataframe just to make the plot more clearer.
+We will change this dataframe just to make the plot clearer.

 ~~~r
 DF1 <- DF1[-15:-21,]